AI

 6

-Skepticism and political distrust
+Skepticism and political distrust:

 Some replies frame the offering as publicity or data-mining by Elon, accusing Grok of censorship/propaganda and expressing broad distrust of the motives behind it.